 Spring Residency petitioning opens December 12th, 2022.

-Spring petitioning is now closed.
-Petitions for fall are not accepted prior to August 1st, and documents will not be retained.
+Petitions for fall are accepted beginning August 1st.
 All residency petition documents should be submitted together as one packet.
-Beginning 8/1/22, you can submit the petition and supporting documents in-person at One-Stop Office in Mesa Vista Hall (Building 56).
+Beginning 8/1/22, you can submit the petition and supporting documents in-person at Mesa Vista One-Stop.
 Incomplete petitions are not reviewed.